Claire Harris Poetry Prize Submissions

 How to Submit Your Poetry Manuscript

-Please submit your manuscript through the Claire Harris Poetry Prize online portal between January 2 and March 31, 2024.
+Please submit your manuscript through the Claire Harris Poetry Prize online portal on this page between January 9 and March 31, 2026.
 Please note that we are able to consider only one submission from an individual writer.
 There is no entry fee.
-Should you have any questions about the submission process, please contact Alan Sheppard, Goose Lane’s production editor, at editor@gooselane.com.
+Should you have any questions about the submission process, please contact Alan Sheppard, Goose Lane’s managing editor, at editor@gooselane.com.

 Your submission should include: